Louismac/maximilian-js-local/README.md

 # Maximilian.js Self Hosted Libraries

-If you want to run [maximilian.js](https://mimicproject.com/guides/maximJS) on sometihng other than the mimicproject.com website
+If you want to run [maximilian.js](https://mimicproject.com/guides/maximJS) (the Web Audio version of [maximilian](https://github.com/micknoise/Maximilian) on something other than the mimicproject.com website, you've come to the right place.

-To do thus, you will need to access the libraries.
+To do thus, you will need to access following 4 files.

 * ``maximilian.v.0.1.js``